Mama Juana: Consuming

 The most common way of consuming mamajuana in the Dominican Republic is neat (straight up) or as a room-temperature shot.

 With the popularization of ready to drink brands, there has been a growing interest for mamajuana amongst mixologists.
 Many bars, restaurants and other on-premise establishments now offer mamajuana recipes in their beverage programs.

 In recent years, the consumption of mamajuana has seen a sharp rise, with commercial brands becoming available in the Dominican Republic and internationally.
-Premium brands, such as Candela and Anteroz and economy brands such as Karibú and Kalembú, can be purchased in duty-free shops, resorts and liquor stores.

-Besides the Dominican Republic, there has also been an increase in mamajuana consumption in Miami, New York, New Jersey, Pennsylvania, Spain, Norway, Germany, Portugal, Chile, Cuba and Perú.
+Besides the Dominican Republic, there has also been an increase in mamajuana consumption in Miami, New York, New Jersey, Pennsylvania, Maryland, Spain, Norway, Germany, Portugal, Chile, Cuba and Perú.
 With the introduction of commercial brands Mamajuana is becoming known worldwide.